 That way he doesn’t view it as a painful process of giving his toys away.
 He gets to feel empowered.

-If you aren’t careful, your home may look like a toy explosive went off on Christmas.
-Kids get so excited and want to open every single toy all at the same time.
+Your home may look like a toy explosive went off on Christmas or birthdays!
+Kids get so excited and often want to rush through opening every single gift and take them for granted.

 Your kids will never put the toys away if they don’t know where the toys belong.
 If your kids’ rooms always seem messy and they have a hard time picking up their toys, it may mean the toys don’t have a specific place to go.

-If you implement these key strategies, you will find that your children enjoy their new toys even more and actually play with them longer!
+If you implement these key strategies, you will find that your children will enjoy their toys even more and actually play with them longer!

-All the new toys at Christmas isn’t just overwhelming for you as a parent, it is overload for kids too.
-Help them navigate all those toys by limiting the overwhelm and focusing on one at a time.
+All the new toys at holidays and birthdays isn’t just overwhelming for you as a parent, it is overload for kids too.
+Help them navigate too many toys by limiting the overwhelm, teaching them gratitude, and helping them clean up.

 Here are some other great posts that you will find helpful.